 - Annual Health Checkup. - Maintaining of employees' health database. - Free services and consultation of a Health & Safety Officer based at factory. - Consultation by doctors at several hospitals.
 Medical insurance for hospitalization is provided at company's cost to all management employees.
-A total benefit of BDT 45,000 is available for each instance of hospitalization.
-This service is obtained from the global insurance company Metlife. - VIII.
+This service is obtained from the global insurance company Metlife. - XII.
 Group Insurance: Employees are provided group insurance arranged at company's cost.
-DBPL has an agreement with global insurance company Metlife for this purpose. - IX.
+DBPL has an agreement with global insurance company Metlife for this purpose. - XIII.
 Housing Facilities: Dormitory facilities are available for the employees of DBPL.
 Within the factory compound there are two ladies' dormitories.
 In addition there are four rented housing facilities for men within walking distance from the factory, capable of housing around 500 persons.

-In 2019, as a part of its recent expansion the company has completed the construction of a second dormitory for women employees.
-With a capacity to house 168 persons, the new dormitory is equipped with all modern amenities and provides quality accommodation for the women employees of the company.
+In 2019, the company added a second dormitory for women employees.
+With a capacity to house 168 persons, it is equipped with all modern amenities and provides quality accommodation for the women employees of the company.

-The new women's dormitory at DBPL Factory.
+The second women's dormitory at DBPL Factory.

-The new women's dormitory at DBPL Factory - dining area.
+The second women's dormitory at DBPL Factory - dining area.